chadbaldwin/chadbaldwin.github.io/_posts/2020-12-06-Embedded-and-Markdown-Code-Blocks.md

   * People can leave comments if they have suggestions, or find bugs
   * Scripts can be downloaded, starred, subscribed to and embedded by others
 * Editing a gist does not require re-deploying the website
-* Portable IF, the markdown renderer supports script tags
+* Portable IF the markdown renderer supports script tags
 * Can be customized with css, see [this blog post](https://codersblock.com/blog/customizing-github-gists/)

 **Cons:**